Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 kubectl create namespace $DESIREDNAMESPACE
 ```

-### Deploy the Ingress for Alfresco Content Services
+### Deploying the Ingress for Alfresco Content Services

 * Install the `nginx-ingress` service to create a web service, virtual LBs, and AWS ELB inside `$DESIREDNAMESPACE` to serve Alfresco Content Services.
 You have the option to either create an `ingressvalues.yaml` file, or write the arguments in full: